 The only thing lacking in the 11.6-inch Asus C213SA is a backlit keyboard.
 The Asus C302CA has both a backlit keyboard and a one-inch larger screen.
 They both have touchscreens that swivel into tablet format and run Android apps.
 Losing a tiny bit of screen size and a backlit keyboard in exchange for running Linux apps is a satisfying trade-off.

 My original plan was to install a few essential tools so I could work with the same productivity apps on the Chromebook that I use on my desktop and laptop gear.
-I was using Android text editor Caret for much of my note-taking and review article drafts.
+I was using the Android text editor Caret for much of my note-taking and reviewing article drafts.
 It lacks a spellchecker and split-screen feature.
 However, it easily accesses my cloud storage service and has a tabbed structure, making it a close replacement for my Linux IDE and text editor app, Geany.

 I installed Geany as the first Linux app test on the Asus C213SA Chromebook.
 It worked like a charm.
-Its on-screen appearance and performance on the Chromebook was nearly identical to what I experienced for years on my Linux computers.
+Its on-screen appearance and performance on the Chromebook were nearly identical to what I experienced for years on my Linux computers.

 The Linux Beta feature on Chromebooks currently has a Linux files folder that appears in the Chrome OS Files Manager directory.
 Any document file that you want to access with a Linux app must be located in this Linux files folder.
 That means downloading or copying files from cloud storage or local Chromebook folders into the Linux files folder.